Additional Sources of Funding

 VST manages the H.R.
 MacMillan fund for the Continuing Education of Clergy Please review the fund policy and application form for more information.

 A student’s own congregation/parish/diocese/presbytery may be a source of financial assistance.
-In many cases, there is an established fund for students of theology or a willingness to offer some financial support.
+In many cases, there is an established fund for students of theology and/or a willingness to offer some financial support.

 Federal and Provincial Government